justhx0r/bitmask-vpn/README.md

 I might do further security audits of their dependencies and add them here in the future.

 ## Initial Criticism:
-Uses `AES` in `Cipher Block Chaining` mode as it's `openvpn` stream cipher, making it theoretically possible for us to recover the plaintext as a `local network` attacker.
+Uses `AES` in `Cipher Block Chaining` mode as it's `openvpn` stream cipher, making it theoretically possible for someone to recover the plaintext as a `local network` attacker.
 Note that `global` adversaries like certain 3 letter agencies might not be able to pull this off for 100% of the users traffic, thus the VPN does protect you somewhat from global adversaries.